AlanPBourke/CoravelWindowsService/README.md

 ```

 # Overview
-This solution is based on the 'Worker Service' project from the standard template supplied by Microsoft.
+This solution is based on the 'Worker Service' template supplied by Microsoft.
 You can read about that [here.](https://learn.microsoft.com/en-us/dotnet/core/extensions/windows-service)

 This template will give you a project with a  **program.cs** entry point, which is renamed to [Main.cs](/CoravelWindowsService/Main.cs) in this solution and a **worker.cs** class containing a worker class derived from **BackgroundService**, renamed to [CoravelService.cs](/CoravelWindowsService/CoravelService.cs) in this colution.